-Try this fresh and delicious way to make your own crushed pineapple for all your sweet and savory recipes.
-Simply enjoy with yogurt, cottage cheese or as a topping on ice cream.
+Fresh and delicious Crushed Pineapple for all your sweet and savory recipes when you want to add a tropical flavor.
+Simply enjoy with yogurt, cottage cheese or even as a topping on ice cream.

 Now that I’ve showed you how to cut a pineapple, there is one other simple tip that I think you’ll want to have at your finger tips.